signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

   mode. (**default:** `/etc/otel/collector/agent_config.yaml` on Linux, **default:** `%ProgramData%\Splunk\OpenTelemetry Collector\agent_config.yaml` on Windows)

-- `splunk_config_override`: Splunk OTel Collector config can be overriden with this variable.
+- `splunk_config_override`: Splunk OTel Collector config can be overridden with this variable.
 Additional components added using this variable will be merged into the default config.

 - `splunk_otel_collector_config_source`: Source path to a Splunk OTel Collector config YAML file on your control host that will be uploaded and set in place of